0abst/Solidity-Cairo-codes/README.md

  * Codes written based on the OpenZeppelin framework

  * Read code, compile, deploy and interact with a contract with Javascript.
-Use of the Truffle (https://trufflesuite.com/) environment
+Use of the Truffle (https://trufflesuite.com/) and Hardhat (https://hardhat.org/) environments

  * One of the main tasks has been to solve the challenges here: https://github.com/l-henri/solidity-101

+ * NFTs have also been minted on the Matic Tesnet.
+Examples can be found on OpenSea using the following URL: https://testnets.opensea.io/0x8A762ACa8C30c095FbFEDc26Db1C70c533E91234

 For Cairo we have: